jwiedeman/MapMonkey/README.md

 the SQLite database.

 Provide city and term lists in CSV files (one value per line) and use `--concurrency` to control the number of concurrent windows.
+The scraper no longer has a practical upper bound—run dozens of workers if your hardware can keep up.
 By default the script reads from `cities.csv` and `terms.csv` in the repository root.

 ```bash
 python orchestrator.py --cities-file cities.csv --terms-file terms.csv --steps 0 --concurrency 3